fusioncharts/dev_centre_docs/getting-started/setting-data-source-using-url.md

 In this section, you will be shown how to:

-* <a href="/getting-started/setting-data-source-using-url.html#loading-data-using-the-json-url">Load data using the JSON URL</a>
+* <a href="/getting-started/setting-data-source-using-url#loading-data-using-the-json-url" class="smoth-scroll">Load data using the JSON URL</a>
-* <a href="/getting-started/setting-data-source-using-url.html#loading-data-using-the-xml-url">Load data using the XML URL</a>
+* <a href="/getting-started/setting-data-source-using-url#loading-data-using-the-xml-url" class="smoth-scroll">Load data using the XML URL</a>

 The only difference between the two methods is the value that will be passed to the `dataFormat` attribute.
 For the first method, the dataFormat attribute takes json or xml as values, depending on the chart data.
 For the second method, the values will be jsonurl and xmlurl.